gmu-swe/rivulet/README.md

 ```

 ### Installing site-wide
 Transforming POM files can be annoying.
 When you install RIVULET, the install script will download an extra copy of maven and install the RIVULET maven extension into that copy of maven (simply copying the extension into the `lib/ext` folder).
 After you have run `mvn install`, you can find that copy of maven in `apache-maven-phosphor/bin/mvn`.
-The `runPom.sh` script will ensure that the correct version of maven is selected, and will also apply some default configuration options.
+The `runPom.sh` script will ensure that the correct version of maven is selected and will also apply some default configuration options.

 ### Running tests with RIVULET
 Once RIVULET is installed, it will modify your project's build configuration on-the-fly to perform its vulnerability analysis.
 RIVULET is designed to work out-of-the-box (with no configuration change) if your web server runs in the same JVM as your tests (e.g. if you use a JUnit rule to start a jetty or tomcat server before running tests) - if this is the case, simply running `mvn install` (or `runPom.sh install pom.xml` for the site-wide install) will run everything.

 If your project is NOT configured to start a testing web server in the same process as the tests, then you can still use RIVULET: you'll just need to connect RIVULET to both ends of the system (the web server JVM and the test running JVM).
 Take a look at the scripts that we've provided in our iTrust and Struts forks (see below) for examples of doing so.

 ## Reproducing our ICSE 2020 experiments
 Our [ICSE 2020 paper](https://www.rivulet.io/rivulet.pdf) describing RIVULET includes the following experiments, which you can easily reproduce using our artifact: